minprog/platforms/django/lectures/sql/index.md

         </ul>
     {% endblock %}

-What we’ve done here is created a default page where we have a list of all flights we’ve created so far.
+What we've done here is created a default page where we have a list of all flights we've created so far.
 When we open up the page now, it looks like this

 ![Just one on the list](flightspage0.png)

-Now, let’s add some more flights to our application by returning to the Django shell:
+Now, let's add some more flights to our application by returning to the Django shell:

     # Using the filter command to find all airports based in New York
     In [3]: Airport.objects.filter(city="New York")